 How long does it take for your team to turn a new lead into a paying customer?
 That's your sales cycle length, and it's a critical measure of efficiency.
 A shorter sales cycle means you're generating revenue faster and your team can handle more deals over time.
 Analyzing how fast deals move through each stage of your pipeline helps you identify where things are slowing down.
 Maybe deals are getting stuck in the negotiation phase, or approvals are taking too long.
 By analyzing how fast deals close, you can streamline your process, remove obstacles, and get deals across the finish line sooner.

-Analyze Revenue Per Rep
+Analyze Revenue Per Sales Rep

 At the end of the day, sales is about driving revenue.
 Tracking the revenue per sales rep is one of the most direct ways to measure individual output.
 This metric gives you a clear look at who your top performers are and who might benefit from additional coaching or resources.
 While it’s a powerful indicator, remember that it doesn't tell the whole story.
 Factors like territory size, lead quality, and account complexity can all play a role.
 Use it as a starting point to understand individual performance, but pair it with other activity and efficiency metrics for a complete picture.

-Get Your Team Ready for AI
+How to Get Your Sales Team Ready for AI

 Adopting AI isn't about replacing your sales instincts; it's about sharpening them.
 Think of AI as a super-smart assistant who handles the tedious parts of your job so you can focus on what you do best: building relationships and closing deals.
 Getting your team on board means shifting the mindset from "more work" to "smarter work."
 It’s about embracing tools that provide data-driven insights and automate the repetitive tasks that eat up your day.